Understanding Git Internals

 <4 bytes for size><20 bytes for shasum><space><ref_name>\n

-Only the first line contains capabilities, and is structured as follows:
+Only the first such line contains capabilities, and is structured as:

 <4 bytes for size><20 bytes for shasum><space><ref_name>00<capabilities separated by space>\n